randsleadershipslack/documents-and-resources/code-of-conduct.md

 You can also contact them via the @admins group or by posting in the #rands-admins channel.

-The current term of the volunteer administrations is November 14th, 2019 until November 14th, 2020.
+The current term of the volunteer Administrations is November 14th, 2019 until November 14th, 2020.

 ## Thanks